simone-mattia/Q-XSS/README.md

 # Q-XSS

-Q-Learning approach to XSS exploitation
+Reinforcement learning approach to XSS exploitation
 - Formalisation of the vulnerability
 - Definition of different techniques to exploit the vulnerability
 - Implementation of the Q-Learning algorithm
+- Integration of a web application fuzzer to find all injection points

 ## Usage